Sung Si-kyung's Super Easy Special Jokbal (족발) Recipe with C

 Season the pork shank with salt and black pepper to taste.

-In a pot, add about 2/5 cup of soy sauce, 1/4 cup of water, and 1/5 cup of sugar.
+In a pot, add about 2/5 cup of soy sauce, about 1/4 cup of water, and about 1/5 cup of sugar.

 Transfer the meat to another pot, pour the remaining sauce over it to keep it moist, and cook for another 10 minutes over low heat.